MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/upgrading/migrating-client-applications/android/index.md

    **destination_directory**
    The directory where the report is created.

-   When it is used with the scan command, the migration assistance tool identifies APIs in the existing {{ site.data.keys.product }} app that are removed, deprecated, or changed in version 8.0 and saves them in the identified destination directory.
+   When it is used with the scan command, the migration assistance tool identifies APIs in the existing {{ site.data.keys.product }} app that are removed, deprecated, or changed in V8.0 and saves them in the identified destination directory.

 ## Migrating an Android project with Gradle
 Migrate your Android application with {{ site.data.keys.product_adj }} SDK using Gradle.